![]() |

 Our aim is to identify "resistance" genes that are stimulated by exposure to heavy metals and to examine their normal cellular functions, and the way they increase resistance.
 Our ultimate goal is to enhance treatment in tumour cells by manipulating the activity of these genes and their products using metal, drug, and/or gene-based therapies.

-Dr. Peter Ferguson, Research Associate, Cancer Research Laboratories Program; Adjunct Professor, Department of Physiology & Pharmacology
+Peter Ferguson, Cancer Research Laboratories Program; Adjunct Professor, Department of Physiology & Pharmacology

 Project: Anti-cancer drug resistance using various model systems